suhasmaddali/Car-Prices-Prediction/README.md

 ## Metrics

-Predicting the car prices is a continuous machine learning problem.
+Predicting the car prices is a __continuous machine learning problem__.
 Therefore, the following metrics that are useful for regression problems are taken into account.
-Below are the metrics that were used in the process of predicting of car prices.
+Below are the __metrics__ that were used in the process of predicting of car prices.

 * __Mean Squared Error (MSE)__
 * __Mean Absolute Error (MAE)__